phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Player 1's x-position observed from their own perspective during collision.
 Both algebraic (purple dashed) and rollback (blue dashed) reconciliation show similar overshooting behavior relative to the server state (red solid), indicating comparable prediction behavior when movement intentions conflict with physics constraints.]
-) <fig:exp2-x-moving>
+) <exp2-x-moving>

-Figure @fig:exp2-x-moving demonstrates that from the controlling player's perspective, algebraic and rollback reconciliation produce nearly identical predictions along the primary movement axis.
+@fig:exp2-x-moving demonstrates that from the controlling player's perspective, algebraic and rollback reconciliation produce nearly identical predictions along the primary movement axis.
 Both methods overshoot the server's position by approximately 40 units at the peak, reflecting the fundamental challenge of predicting through an unknown collision.
 The overshoot occurs because the client continues predicting rightward movement while the server has already processed the collision and stopped forward progress.
 The subsequent convergence shows both methods successfully reconciling to the server state once the collision information propagates through the network delay.
 The slight divergence between algebraic and rollback traces during the collision phase (frames 50-90) suggests minor differences in how the methods handle the rapid state changes, but these differences remain visually negligible from the controlling player's perspective.

 #let data_chart_1 = json("data/collision-x-observed-player-2.json")
 #figure(